jrunestone/beerd/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/318809e3-f9af-4a74-b4da-0eb61adf325e/deploy-status)](https://app.netlify.com/sites/beerd/deploys)

-use FAUNADB_SERVER_SECRET_production and FAUNADB_SERVER_SECRET_development and use NODE_ENV to get it.. not pretty can set in toml but need hardcoeded values.. not acceptable use a package that on init takes xxx_{node_env} and puts it into xxx

 TODO ENV
-Database bootstrap script and dev database?
-Must exist in both local and preview envs.. set FAUNADB_SERVER_SECRET depending on context in toml
+Database bootstrap script
-Make sure debugging works with vue and functions (build/serve in dev mode) https://github.com/netlify/cli/issues/409 Make sure dev branches deploy to dev/preview Dynamically create .env file
+Make sure debugging works with vue and functions (build/serve in dev mode) https://github.com/netlify/cli/issues/409 Dynamically create .env file

-WORKFLOW (GIT FLOW)
-features (development, devdb, deploy-branch) develop is unstable test (development, devdb, deploy-branch) pull requests from develop to master (production, proddb, deploy-preview) master is stable (production, proddb, production)

-requires environment variables (db key) to be set separately per env and in dev
+Run bootstrap-env on netlify dev

 DEVELOPING NOTES
+    Create netlify site
     Enable branch deploys in netlify
+    Enable Functions in netlify
+    Enable Identity in netlify
     Install `netlify-cli` globally
-    Run `netlify init` or `netlify link` to create a new netlify site and link it Run `netlify addons:create fauna`
+    Run `netlify link` to link the site
+    Run `netlify addons:create fauna`
-    Run `netlify addons:auth fauna` to auth and create database and store secret keys Run `npm run build` to build files to `./dist` (web and functions) Run `npm run bootstrap:db` to import the schema into faunadb or do it manually Run `netlify dev` to start vue dev server and netlify proxies for functions etc
+    Run `netlify addons:auth fauna` to auth and create prod database and store secret keys Create a new database in faunadb for dev purposes and add keys Add a new environment variable in netlify called `FAUNADB_SERVER_SECRET_development` with the key to a dev database Import the schema into prod db (and dev, but is done with bootstrap script) Run `npm run bootstrap:db` to import schema and create dummy data in dev database Run `netlify dev` to start vue dev server and netlify proxies for functions with watch etc

-    Zapier...untappd...ratebeer..manual beer sync...
+    TODO: Zapier...untappd...ratebeer..manual beer sync...

+    Run `npm run build` to build production files to `./dist`

+    During pre-build the process.env is remapped to environment variables ending in the current NODE_ENV ie MYVAR_development will be mapped to MYVAR (no suffix for production vars)
+    During pre-build a `.env` file for local env vars will be generated with NODE_ENV=development for `netlify dev` to work in development mode, this file is gitignored
     The database connection is made implicit via the `FAUNADB_SERVER_SECRET` environment variable (stored privately on netlify and on the database on fauna)

+    Master deploys to production environment in production mode Develop deploys to branch environment in development mode Feature branches deploy to branch environment in development mode Pull requests into master deploy to deploy-preview in production mode

 ENV VARIABLES
     FAUNADB_SERVER_SECRET
+    FAUNADB_SERVER_SECRET_development

 IMPL
 scheduled cloud function that fetches untappd beers (possibly on untappd checkin trigger)